Celyagd/celyagd.github.io/research/index.md

 ###Conference

-####October 2014 - Transformative Learning Conference XI- New York City
+####October 2014 - Transformative Learning Conference XI - New York City

 "Cradles for Imagination and Initiative" one of the four contributions produced by ten researchers- The New Commons (in a contributive economy) by Célya Gruson-Daniel & Thanh Nghiem